Originally Published; September 18, 2017

 A perfect example would be the Music Together classes that Lucas and I attended when he was about two.
 Each week, much like we did with his sister, we would go to a small music studio and sit in a circle while a teacher demonstrated instruments.
 I’d help him tap a drum and pay insanely inflated prices for CDs.
 It’s something you’re supposed to do with babies.
 We had babies, so that’s something we did.

 When the class would start, he would do very little in terms of participation.
-Kids half his size crawled over to strum the guitar while looking to their parents with a smile.
+Kids half his size crawled over to strum the guitar while looking at their parents with a smile.
 My son would dart for the door or lay down on the floor with his hands cradling his head as if he was about to fall asleep.
 I would chuckle uncomfortably, sit him up, and say something like, “Come on, buddy.
 It’s not bed time.
 It’s music time.”
 It was a struggle to keep him interested.
 I always felt all the eyes in the room on us.

 One day, the teacher decided to tell a story about her own baby patting along to the rhythm of a song.
 The idea was to explain that children, even very young, can react to music.
 The message was nice.
 The way she presented it wasn’t.